 - Pregnancy food and supplements as needed.

-- Whelping supplies, including the whelping box, heater, blankets.
+- Whelping supplies, including the whelping box, heater, and blankets.

 - Whelping emergency medical supplies and canine first aid kit.

-- New puppy supplies, including formula, collars, puppy pads.
+- New puppy supplies, including formula, collars, and puppy pads.

 - Emergency veterinary care if whelping becomes difficult.